bxparks/AceTime/USER_GUIDE.md

 The names and API of AceTime classes is heavily borrowed from the [Java JDK 11 java.time](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/package-summary.html) package.
 Some important differences come from the fact that in Java, most objects are reference objects and created on the heap.
-On Arduino, I went out of my way to make sure that the AceTime C++ classes perform *no* heap allocations (i.e. no calls to `operator new()` or `malloc()`).
-Many of the smaller objects are expected to be used as "value objects", in other words, created on the stack and copied by value.
+To allow AceTime to work on an Arduino chip with only 2kB of RAM and 32kB of flash, I made sure that the AceTime C++ classes perform *no* heap allocations (i.e. no calls to `operator new()` or `malloc()`).
+Many of the smaller classes in the library are expected to be used as "value objects", in other words, created on the stack and copied by value.
 Fortunately, the C++ compilers are extremely good at optimizing away unnecessary copies of these small objects.
-There are a handful of classes (`ZoneSpecifier` and subclasses) which are meant to be created statically at start-up time, and never deleted during the lifetime of the application.
+It is not possible to remove all complex memory allocations when dealing with the TZ Database.
+In the AceTime library, I managed to move most (if not all) of the complex memory handling logic into the `ZoneSpecifier` class hierarhcy.
+These are relatively large objects which are meant to be opaque objects (to the application developer), created statically at start-up time of the application, and never deleted during the lifetime of the application.

 The [Arduino Time](https://github.com/PaulStoffregen/Time) library uses a set of C functions similar to the